hashicorp/consul/website/source/docs/upgrading.html.markdown

 This page documents how to upgrade Consul when a new version is released.

-## Upgrading Consul
+## Standard Upgrades

-In short, upgrading Consul is a short series of easy steps.
+For upgrades we strive to ensure backwards compatibility.
+To support this, nodes gossip their protocol version and builds.
+This enables clients and servers to intelligently enable new features when available, or to gracefully fallback to a backward compatible mode of operation otherwise.

+For most upgrades, the process is simple.
+Assuming the current version of Consul is A, and version B is released.

+1. On each server, install version B of Consul.

+2. Shut down version A, restart with version B.

+3. Once all the servers are upgraded, begin a rollout of clients following the same process.

+4. Done!
+You are now running the latest Consul agent.
+You can verify this by running `consul members` to make sure all members have the latest build and highest protocol version.

+## Backward Incompatible Upgrades

+In some cases, a backwards incompatible update may be released.
+This has not been an issue yet, but to support upgrades we support setting an explicit protocol version.
+This disables incompatible features and enables a 2-phase upgrade.

 For the steps below, assume you're running version A of Consul, and then version B comes out.

 1. On each node, install version B of Consul.